bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 I want to finish with some tips.
-One is, there&apos;'s a great website called **alt** Decision Tree, a decision tree is basically when it asks you a question and it&apos;'s yes or no, yes or no. So there&apos;'s a great **alt** decision tree to help you figure out what type of alternative text you should add to your images.
+One is, there&apos;s a great website called **alt** Decision Tree, a decision tree is basically when it asks you a question and it&apos;s yes or no, yes or no. So there&apos;s a great **alt** decision tree to help you figure out what type of alternative text you should add to your images.

-If you&apos;'re using something else that&apos;'s visual, but not an image, such as an icon, make sure to use **aria-labels**.
-I know I said that a screen reader would read emojis, but still, let&apos;'s avoid excessive emojis, it can be hard to follow for people who rely on text, right?
+If you&apos;re using something else that&apos;s visual, but not an image, such as an icon, make sure to use **aria-labels**.
+I know I said that a screen reader would read emojis, but still, let&apos;s avoid excessive emojis, it can be hard to follow for people who rely on text, right?
 Reading text.
 And then finally, try to diversify your images.
-It&apos;'s kind of fun to go out and when you show off your page, people to go, &apos;"I&apos;'ve never seen that before,&apos;" or, &apos;"hey, that&apos;'s something really exciting food that I would like to try.&apos;" So do what you can to try to just make sure that the page reflects yourself and the best self that you can be.
+It&apos;s kind of fun to go out and when you show off your page, people to go, &apos;"I&apos;ve never seen that before,&apos;" or, &apos;"hey, that&apos;s something really exciting food that I would like to try.&apos;" So do what you can to try to just make sure that the page reflects yourself and the best self that you can be.